Home > Leave a Legacy Program

 Make The Colorado Trail Part of Your Legacy

 Your financial advisor, lawyer or accountant can help you set up a charitable gift for the Trail.
-Legacy gifts to The Colorado Trail Foundation can be in the form of cash, stocks, bonds, proceeds of insurance policies, or the sale of property.
+Legacy gifts to The Colorado Trail Foundation can be in the form of cash, stocks, bonds, as well as proceeds of insurance policies and the sale of property.
 Another way is to name the CTF as beneficiary of an insurance policy, IRA or pension plan.

 Frequently Asked Questions about the Leave a Legacy Program

 Note: The information herein is not intended to be legal or tax advice.
 It is always advisable to consult with qualified personnel such as an estate planner, accountant, or attorney when drafting your will.
-Such advice will help ensure that your wishes for family, loved ones, The Colorado Trail Foundation (CTF), and others are properly documented for execution.
+Such advice will help ensure that your wishes for family, loved ones, The Colorado Trail Foundation (CTF), and others are properly documented.

 What kinds of donations will The Colorado Trail Foundation accept?